-The gross 2005-06 secured value for Elk Grove was \$12,665,489,788.
-The gross 2005-06 unsecured value for Elk Grove was \$190,414,044.
 Due to the timing of the transfer of services as it relates to the County's tax roll deadlines, the assessment will be levied by the County for Fiscal Year 2005/2006.
-The County has designated the City as Zone 4 in the County's Engineer's Report.
-The City and County are in the process of negotiating an agreement for the sharing of revenue and maintenance responsibility for Fiscal Year 2005/2006.
-The city prepared Fiscal Year 2005/2006 Engineer's Report describes the District and the proposed assessments as it transitions from CSA 1 to the City.
-The Report was prepared pursuant to the 1982 Act (Part 1 of Division 2 Sections 54703 through 54720 of the Government Code), in accordance with the Resolution of Initiation adopted by the City Council.
+The County has designated the City as Zone 3 in the County's Engineer's Report.
+The City and County are in the process of negotiating an agreement for the sharing of revenue and maintenance responsibility for Fiscal Year 2006/2007.
+The city prepared Fiscal Year 2006/2007 Engineer's Report describes the District and the proposed assessments as it transitions from CSA No. 1 to the City.
+The Report was prepared pursuant to the 1972 Act, in accordance with the Resolution of Initiation adopted by the City Council.
 The proposed assessments are based on the County's methodology and historical cost to maintain the improvements that provide a special benefit to properties assessed within the District.
-Each parcel within the District is required to be assessed proportionately for the special benefits provided to the parcel from the improvements.